MiguelGP-13/Projects-RAG/README.md

 104. No files arrived the backend

+105. The conversation you are trying to find do not exist

 ##  Launch Redis DB:
 docker run -d --name redis-stack -p 6379:6379 -p 8361:8001 -e REDIS_ARGS="--requirepass `password`" redis/redis-stack:latest